 After arriving at New Chitose Airport, I checked access between the station and the terminal building.
 Please refer the post, How to access from New Chitose airport to Sapporo, Otaru, Asahikawa and other cities in Hokkaido. to get the details about airport access and Rapid Airport.

-Minami-Chitose to Hakodate by Limited Express Hokuto
+Minami-Chitose to Hakodate by the limited express Hokuto

 Mew Chitose Airprt 13:34 (Rapid Airport) 13:37 Minami-Chitose 13:45 (Hokuto #14) 16:49 Hakodate